Translation of the Final Fantasy IV Documents on Settings Book

 Equipment: Dark Sword, Dark Shield, Dark Helmet, Dark Armor, Dark Gauntlets

-Despite his current prestige, Cecil began as a lowly section commander in the Baronian infantry.
+Despite his current social status, Cecil began as a lowly platoon commander in the Baronian infantry.
 In recognition of his talent and skills, however, he was made a Dark Knight and appointed the first commander of the then-newly-established Airship Corps.

-Cecil has grown up completely on his own, self-reliant, as he has no family.
-An orphan, he was at two years old selected by the king and raised in his care; after graduating from school, he enrolled along with his classmate Cain in the Baronian military academy.
+Cecil has grown up completely on his own, self-reliant, as he has no family or patron.
+An orphan, he was at two years old found by the king and raised under his care; after graduating from school, he enrolled along with his classmate Cain in the Baronian military academy.

-His origins are unknown, but many people, men and women alike, have been charmed by his forthright demeanor.
+His origins are unknown, but many people, men and women alike, have been drawn to his honesty and his devotion to his duty.

 Warriors of Destruction Who Fight Using Their Own Life Force and the Powers of Darkness

-The most effective division of the Baronian Army - and one of the divisions to which the rank-and-file soldiers look up and yearn to join - is the Dark Knight Corps.
+The most effective division of the Baronian Army - the idol of the rank-and-file soldiers; one of the units they dearly aspire to join - is the Dark Knight Corps.

 The only way to enter the Dark Knight Corps is through the royal decree of the king of Baron.
-Very few are chosen each year, and the selection process is not based on sheer swordsmanship and combat abilities alone.
+Very few are chosen each year, and the selection process is not based on sheer swordsmanship or combat ability alone.
 High public confidence in the candidate has also become important.

 None but Dark Knights Can Wield These Black Blades